elves/elvish/website/ref/language.md

     final
     ```

-5. If the exception was not caught (i.e. `catch` is not present), it is
+5. If the exception was not caught (that is, `catch` is not present), it is
     rethrown.

-At least one of `catch` and `finally` must be present since a lone `try { ... }`
+At least one of `catch` and `finally` must be present: a lone `try { ... }` does
-does not do anything on its own and is almost certainly a mistake.
+not do anything on its own, and is almost certainly a mistake.
 To swallow
-exceptions an explicit `catch` clause must be given.
+exceptions, an explicit `catch` clause must be given.

 Exceptions thrown in blocks other than `try-block` are not caught.
 If an
 exception was thrown and either `catch-block` or `finally-block` throws another